gradle/gradle/subprojects/docs/src/docs/release/notes.md

 When Gradle builds the output of `buildSrc` it only runs the tasks that produce that output.
 It no longer runs the `build` task.
 In particular, this means that the tests of `buildSrc` and its subprojects are not built and executed when they are not needed.

-TODO - you can run these tasks from the command-line or edit buildSrc to restore the old behaviour; link to upgrade guide
+TODO - you can run these tasks from the command-line or edit buildSrc to restore the old behavior; link to upgrade guide

 #### Init scripts are applied to `buildSrc`
 Init scripts specified on the command-line using `--init-script` are now applied to `buildSrc`, in addition to the main build and all included builds.